philliphall/plaid2qfx/README.md

 ```

 ## Security and How It Works
-1. The first thing that happens when you run the script is that it will create an **AES 256-bit encrypted** configuration file `plaid2qfx.conf` in your working directory.
-This will securely store your Plaid developer API key and secret, as well as the access tokens for bank accounts you link via Plaid.
-You will be given a key that you must store safely (I recommend a password manager) and paste interactively into the script each time you run it.
-If you insist on the convenience of not having to interactively provide that key, you will have to modify the code yourself, and I take no responsibility because I don't recommend it.
+1. Thanks for the contributions of cononco99, we no longer need to encrypt the configuration file.
+Testing has confirmed that Plaid access_tokens do not have access to anything without being associated with the specific Plaid client_id and client_secret that was used to create the link.
+Instead, you will be asked interactively for your Plaid API client secret as needed, and this will never be stored by the script.
-2. Next, you will be asked for your Plaid API client_id and secret.
-These will be encrypted and stored as part of your config.
+2. You will be asked for your Plaid API client_id, which will be stored in the config.
 3. Then you will be asked where you would like to save QFX output files.
 I didn't really want those living in my working directory and accidently getting synced to my GitHub repo!
 4. Now you get to set up a Plaid linked account.
    - Give it a name.
 I use a simple abbreviation of my Bank name.
 "PLAID" and "DEFAULT" are reserved for other uses.